 Free Initial Consultation and NO Fees or Costs Unless We Win

-Nothing is worse than being injured through no fault of your own, possibly due to someone else’s negligence.
-Whether you have slipped and fallen, been hurt by a defective product or been harmed by some other form of negligence, you deserve to have your side represented with competence and care.
-It is important that you educate yourself and learn the basics of how to deal with a personal injury case.
+Nothing is worse than being injured through no fault of your own, due to someone else’s negligence.
+Whether you have slipped, tripped, or fallen, been hurt by a defective product or been harmed by some other form of negligence, you deserve to have your side represented with competence and care.

-If you have been hurt through no fault of your own, contact the law office of Marc J. Atas for a consultation with a personal injury attorney today!
+If you have been hurt through no fault of your own, contact the Law office of Marc Atas and Associates for a consultation with a personal injury attorney today!

 I Will Fight For You!